HR Support in Education Level 3

 In-person days

-We offer two in-person days throughout the programme to provide the opportunity for cohorts to come to one of our central offices or a hosting school to network and have a full day of learning.
+We offer up to two in-person days throughout the programme to provide the opportunity for cohorts to come to one of our central offices or a hosting school to network and have a full day of learning.
 Lunch will be provided, and each cohort will have an opportunity to opt in or opt out and days will only go ahead once fully confirmed.

 Assessment